Najma Chowdhury

 Najma Chowdhury (26 February 1942 – 8 August 2021) was a Bangladeshi academic.
+She served as the adviser to the Habib administration.

-She was a pioneer in establishing women studies in Bangladesh.
+She was a pioneer in establishing women's studies in Bangladesh.
 She founded the Women and Gender Studies department of the University of Dhaka in 2000.
-She was an advisor to the first caretaker government in 1996.
-She was awarded the Ekushey Padak, Bangladesh's second highest civilian honour, for research in 2008.
+She was an adviser to the first caretaker government in 1996.
+She was awarded the Ekushey Padak, Bangladesh's second-highest civilian honour, for research in 2008.

 Early life and education

 Chowdhury was born on 26 February 1942 to a Bengali Muslim family in Sylhet.
 She was the third child of Chowdhury Imamuzzaman and Amirunnesa Khatun after the death of their first two children.
-Her mother Amurunnesa Khatun was a homemaker while her father Chowdhury Imamuzzaman was a civil engineer.
+Her mother, Amurunnesa Khatun, was a homemaker, while her father, Chowdhury Imamuzzaman, was a civil engineer.
 Her father was from the Chowdhury Bari of Pitua-Sadrabad in Nabiganj.
-They were descendants of Shah Sadruddin Qureshi, a Qurayshite associate of Shah Jalal who partook in the Conquest of Sylhet in 1303.
+They were descendants of Shah Sadruddin Qureshi, who is claimed to be a Qurayshite associate of Shah Jalal who partook in the Conquest of Sylhet in 1303.

 Education

 Her early schooling was in Assam, then in British India.
-The family moved to Dhaka, East Pakistan when her father found a new job after independence from Britain when East Pakistan separated from India.
+The family moved to Dhaka, East Pakistan, when her father found a new job after independence from Britain when East Pakistan separated from India.

 Chowdhury was admitted in class three into Bidya Mandir School in Dhaka.
-Then again in class four, she was admitted into PN Girls' School in Rajshahi.
+Then again, in class four, she was admitted into PN Girls' School in Rajshahi.
 She passed her SSC entrance exam from Kamrunnesa Girls' School in 1956.
-She stood eighth among girls in East Pakistan Secondary Education Board.
+She stood eighth among girls in the East Pakistan Secondary Education Board.
 She passed her HSC from Holy Cross College, Dhaka.
-She stood ninth in the merit list in East Pakistan Higher Secondary Education Board.
+She stood ninth in the merit list in the East Pakistan Higher Secondary Education Board.

-Chowdhury completed her graduation and post graduation in political science in University of Dhaka.
+Chowdhury completed her graduation and post-graduation in political science at the University of Dhaka.
 She played guitar for Bangladesh Betar before going to the United Kingdom for her PhD.